IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

 Parameters
 ----------

+  tcp (False, list, None)
+    None

+  name (False, str, None)
+    The user-defined name for this rule.
+Names must be unique within the network ACL the rule resides in.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

   source (True, str, None)
     (Required for new resource) The source CIDR block.
 The CIDR block 0.0.0.0/0 applies to all addresses.

+  destination (True, str, None)
+    (Required for new resource) The destination CIDR block.
+The CIDR block 0.0.0.0/0 applies to all addresses.

   icmp (False, list, None)
     None

+  udp (False, list, None)
+    None

+  network_acl (True, str, None)
+    (Required for new resource) Network ACL id

+  action (True, str, None)
+    (Required for new resource) Whether to allow or deny matching traffic

   before (False, str, None)